Frequently Asked Questions

 What is FUSE?

-The Forum for Undergraduate Student Editors is an organization run by students and their faculty advisers that strives to cultivate a diverse and ever growing community of undergraduate students, faculty, and university partners for the purpose of collaboration, conversation, and solution building for the problems facing the literary world today.
-Through conferences, caucuses, reviews and interviews, the Forum for Undergraduate Student Editors hopes to create a collective of voices and a rich rhetoric among undergraduate literary journals that does not seem to exist otherwise.
+The Forum for Undergraduate Student Editors is an organization run by students and their faculty advisers that strives to cultivate a diverse and ever growing community of undergraduate students, faculty, and university partners for the purpose of collaboration, conversation, and education.
+Through conferences, caucuses, reviews and interviews, the Forum for Undergraduate Student Editors hopes to create a collective of voices and a rich rhetoric among undergraduate literary journals.
 In other words, we seek to be a support system for undergraduate literary writing and are constantly looking for new and innovative ways to serve our constituents.

 How do we become a member and why should we?

-It's wonderfully easy to become a member!
-Simply send us an email through our "contact us" button at the bottom of any page stating that you would like to become a member and we will get in contact with you about your next steps and assist in the creation of you chapter.
-Membership is a paid subscription but gives 2 students free admission to that year's conference (if held in person), or open admission to all students and faculty to digital events, and the opportunity to run for national officer positions and write reviews and interviews for the FUSE website.
-Students from member organizations may also be considered and advertised to about certain internships hosted by FUSE available to students often regardless of location.
-To top it all off, there is a special banner on the front page that advertises FUSE member affiliated journals as well as a separate easy to access directory just for member organizations.
+It's easy to become a member!
+Simply send us an email through our "contact us" button at the bottom of any page stating that you would like to become a member, and we will get in contact with you about your next steps and assist in the creation of you chapter.
+Membership is a paid, annual subscription that gives two students free admission to that year's conference (if held in person), or open admission to all students and faculty to digital events, and the opportunity to run for national officer positions and write reviews and interviews for the FUSE website.
+Students from member organizations may also be considered and advertised to about internships hosted by FUSE, available to students regardless of location.
+To top it all off, there is a banner on the front page that advertises FUSE member affiliated journals as well as a separate, easy-to-access directory just for member organizations.

 Some more basic information on starting a FUSE chapter at your college or university can be found here.

 What is the FUSE Conference and how does it work?

-The FUSE Conference is an annual undergraduate conference held each year at a different member organization's college or university.
-Past locations include Bennington, Bowling Green State University, Davidson, Widener, Cabrini, and Susquehanna University.
-While the conference is frequently held on the east coast, we would love to see the conference hosted anywhere and everywhere students make undergraduate journals.
+The FUSE Conference is an annual undergraduate conference hosted by a member institution.
+Past locations include Bennington College, Bowling Green State University, Davidson College, Widener University, Cabrini University, and Susquehanna University.
+While the conference is frequently held on the east coast, we would love to see the conference hosted anywhere and everywhere that students make undergraduate journals.